 Today, August 23, 2016, is my twelve year wedding anniversary!
 TWELVE YEARS OF MARRIAGE!
 Take that marriage statistic keeper!
 As of today, my marriage is good, my family is getting stronger, and Jesus is the center of it all!…But it wasn’t always like this.

 I talk about my former addiction to alcohol and the negative effects it had on my family quite often.
 That part of my testimonial is a huge piece of my ministry.
-The devil wants me to hide it, God wants me to use it.
+The devil wants me to hide it, but God wants me to use it.
 If I was not in recovery, I would hide it, but I’ve got nothing to be ashamed of because that is the old version of myself.
 I’ll explain “old version” shortly.

 I never thought I could break this addiction, even as a Christian.
 I had just succumb to the “fact” that I drank.
 But that was a lie from hell because Christ set me free through renewing my mind to who I really was inside: a self-controlled, sober person!
-What always started out as an innocent way to relax or have fun, this act was obliterating every part of my life–my marriage included.
+What always started out as an innocent way to relax or have fun, was obliterating every part of my life–my marriage included.
 At the time of me writing this, I’ve now been sober over 25 months!
 BOO-YA!
 Take that devil, ya idiot!